shown in other instead.

 4. Specifying Parameters of Vector Objects#

-In this step, we are going to set objects that will be generated and placed across the surface of the terrain according to the data filtered by the tag.
+In this step, we are going to set objects that will be generated and placed across the surface of the terrain according to the data picked out by the filter.

 Set the following object parameters:

 |Slot||A slot created by you to organize data filters.|